tpitale/mail_room/README.md

 1. specs, this is just a (working) proof of concept
 2. finish code for POSTing to callback with auth
 3. add example rails endpoint, with auth examples
-4. remove backgrounding
-5. add example configs for god/upstart
+4. add example configs for god/upstart